igorwojda/android-showcase/README.md

 * Dependency injection is implemented using [KodeinDI](https://kodein.org/di/)

 Heavy usage of Kotlin allows to o speed up development process, decrease learning curve and improves project maintainability.

-# CI configuration
-CI configuration is stored in the repository.
-This approach allows to easily update CI build configuration and validate it's correctness together with each PR before merging the code.

 # Architecture
 Some architectural decisions may look like overkill for such small project, however they will scale very well for a project with long live